 Are direct payments to family caregivers to purchase services allowed in the National Family Caregiver Support Program?

 Direct payments to family caregivers are neither specifically included in, nor precluded by, the Older Americans Act.
 As such, direct payments to family caregivers may be possible to purchase services if so defined by the state.

-Are grandchildren cared for by grandparents, required to have a disability or chronic illness (including those with mental retardation and developmental disabilities) in order to receive services?
+Are grandchildren cared for by grandparents required to have a disability or chronic illness in order to receive services?

 There is no requirement that the grandchildren have a disability.
 Under the NFCSP, states may design services for grandparents or older individuals who are relative caregivers.
 In these instances, the grandparent or relative caregiver must be an older individual (55+), who lives with the child, is the primary caregiver of the child, and has a legal relationship to the child or is raising the child informally.
 The child must be no more than 18 years old.

 Note: The 2006 amendments to the Older Americans Act included an eligibility change which allows services to be provided to grandparents and other relative caregivers (55+) who are primary caregivers of an adult between the ages of 18 to 59 years with a disability.
 Biological or adoptive parents were not included in this change.

 Can respite and supplemental services be provided to grandparents and relative caregivers?